Despite being a completely free service, a surprisingly high number of students fail to utilise their university’s career service.

 - CV Drop

 Being more sustainable doesn’t have to call for huge changes in your office.
-There are a number of initiatives - some small, and some which require more planning - that can be easily implemented to promote a more environmentally-friendly office.
+There are a number of sustainability initiatives and sustainability efforts - some small, and some which require more planning - that can be easily implemented to promote a more environmentally-friendly office.

 Paper accounts for around 50% of a business’ waste – and often needlessly so.
 Though every office will need to use paper in some capacity, there are ways to drastically reduce the amount you are consuming, promote sustainability, and in turn, spend less money.

 In most offices, printing tends to be by far the biggest waste of paper.
 Digital and cloud solutions such as Google Drive, Dropbox, and HR software are great ways to avoid as much printing – and likewise policy documents, reports and manuals can all be stored online to save paper wastage.

 Printing is often so quick and easy that employees will do it unnecessarily - so setting up your printer with a password might be just the inconvenience your staff need to make them think twice.
 When employees do need to print, encouraging them to use both sides of paper and share copies rather than printing out multiples, will drastically cut down your usage.

 The combination of using less paper and less ink will not only make your office more eco-friendly, but will slash your office printing costs, too.